everest-h2020/everest-sdk/README.md

 The EVEREST SDK relies on a specific revision of the MLIR and CIRCT projects.
 The easiest way to obtain and build these is by executing the script `build_mlir.sh`, which will fetch and build both projects.
 Be advised that during the compilation process, up to 150GB of space are required temporarily for build artifacts.

+### Basecamp

+One way getting started is to use the [tool `basecamp`](https://github.com/everest-h2020/everest-basecamp), which is the facade for most tools of the EVEREST SDK.
+The SDK is modular in nature and basecamp is a unified interface for these modules.
+The modular structure could simplify the installation, depending on the use case.
+Basecamp and its setup instruction can be found under `tools/basecamp`.

 ## Acknowledgements